 The LPA50/LPA100 equipment identification number (catalog number) is located on the left, front inner side of the chassis.
 The LPA50/LPA100 catalog number comprises seven (7) characters, each in a specific position.
 This number tells you whether the chassis is a standalone LPA50 or one of the two chassis for an LPA100.
-It also identifies the type of DC power supply for the chassis.
+It also identifies the type of DC power supply for the chassis and the output impedance, $50 \text{ or } 75\Omega$ .
+II

 Table 2-1 provides a complete listing of the options for ordering an LPA50 or LPA100 assembly, as well as a sample catalog number.
-To order one or more LPA50 or LPA100 assemblies, simply identify the output power and DC voltage supply you want for each assembly.
-For example, the typical catalog number shown in Table 2-1 - L P A 1 0 0 1 - orders an LPA100 assembly with a 125 Vdc power supply.
+To order one or more LPA50 or LPA100 assemblies, simply identify the output power, DC voltage supply and output impedance you want for each assembly.
+For example, the typical catalog number shown in Table 2-1 -L P A 1 0 0 1 - orders an LPA100 assembly with a 125 Vdc power supply, $50\Omega$ output.